SarahBass/Foodgame/README.md

 A C++ Text Art Game
 ------------------------------------------------------------------------
-Originally designed with flashing colors on ⌭windows and use of sleep For animations.
+Originally designed with flashing colors on ⌭windows and use of sleep for animations.
 On the  Mac version it uses Usleep and a different terminal color changing code.
 See commented sections for both versions.

 This game takes input, cleans it, and opens a txt ascii art file.